Medatur76/Among-Us-In-Real-Life-App/README.md

 	"datafilecontent": "(This can be what ever you want, just don't make it to long)", }
 ```
-The colors here ill not be there in the file, thats the README file.
+The colors here will not be there in the file, thats the README file.
 And your done!